-Issues that affect underprivileged women have not got enough attention in the mainstream feminist movements in India.
-Yet the women from rural areas and from lower classes and castes have been leading struggles for their rights, says Navya P. K.
+Issues that affect underprivileged women have not got enough attention in mainstream feminist movements in India.
+Yet women from rural areas and from lower classes and castes have been leading struggles for their rights.

 Safety and criminality in society must be assessed directly from the people themselves.
 The government is deluding itself and citizens by conflating law enforcement statistics with crime data, writes Tara Krishnaswamy.